halhope/minimal-media-player/Windows/readme.md

 The Beaver Receiver application adds a simple on/off button, which starts or stops an audio stream.

-The audio source is configurable from the button's context menu, with [Groove Salad](https://somafm.com/groovesalad/) used by default.
+The audio source is configurable from the button's context (right-click) menu, with [Groove Salad](https://somafm.com/groovesalad/) used by default.

 Click the button to turn the stream on or off: